 Medical debt can be overwhelming, especially if it is a significant amount.
 Medical debt collection practices are also becoming increasingly aggressive.
 This can take a toll on your finances and cause a great deal of stress.
 Fortunately, there are ways you can get out from under and improve your financial situation.

 If you’re struggling with medical debt and getting calls and letters from debt collectors, it is in your best interest to reach out to the experienced Ohio consumer law attorneys at Luftman, Heck & Associates.
-We can inform you of your legal options and ensure your rights are protected.
+We can inform you of your legal options for debt relief and ensure your rights are protected.

 Call (888) 726-3181 today or submit a request online to set up a free consultation.

 One of the main reasons medical debt is so stressful is that in addition to dealing with hospitals and doctors, you have to face your health insurance company and constant contact from debt collectors.

 Here are some tips to help you with medical debt: